 If you know that you can make a profit on sale at today’s exchange rates, then it makes sense to lock in this rate so that you do not leave yourself open to any unforeseen shocks in the financial system.
 Of course, exchange rates could also move in your favour, but is it wise to base your financial strategy on events that remain totally out of your control?

-Jamie Holmes at foreign exchange broker CurrencyWave says: “Currency risk management should be central to any importer/exporter’s business strategy but all too often SMEs lack either the knowledge or access to facilities to deal with this and therefore leave themselves unnecessarily exposed.
+Jamie Holmes at foreign exchange specialist CurrencyWave says: “Currency risk management should be central to any importer/exporter’s business strategy but all too often SMEs lack either the knowledge or access to facilities to deal with this and therefore leave themselves unnecessarily exposed.
 By simply fixing their exchange rates through Forward Currency Contracts they can alleviate this risk and protect profits within their business”.

 Forward currency contracts